How to Layer Sheer & Blackout Curtains

 Select the Order of Your Layers

-- When the sheer curtain is the top layer, they’ll hang over your blackout curtains.
-This lends a visually interesting look for your windows, especially if the two fabrics are paired well based on their pattern and palettes.
+When sheer curtains are the top layer, they’ll hang over your blackout curtains.
+This lends a visually interesting look to your windows, especially if the two fabrics are paired well based on their pattern and palettes.
 Sheers are always visible being the top layer.

 Choose the Right Curtains